rlucioni/recipes/recipes/chicken-and-dumplings.md

 1. Saute vegetables with oil, salt, and chicken juices.
 Throw in thyme and bay leaf.
 Add water and chicken bouillon.
 Add any frozen vegetables and bring to a simmer.
 2. Whisk dry ingredients.
 In a separate bowl, whisk sour cream, milk, eggs, and thyme leaves.
 Stir in dry ingredients until just combined.
 3. Spoon tablespoon-size balls of dough onto the surface of the simmering soup.
-Cover and cook for 10-15 minutes.
+Cover and cook for 10 minutes.
+Stir to separate dumplings and cook 5 more minutes.